Guide to Student Loans and Paying Rent

 Can You Use Student Loans for Rent?

-Tuition and fees Books and supplies A laptop or desktop computer Housing, whether that means an on-campus dorm or off-campus apartment Utilities Transportation Meal plans Groceries Living expenses
+Tuition and fees Books and supplies A laptop or desktop computer.
+Personal loans for laptops are another option.
+Housing, whether that means an on-campus dorm or off-campus apartment Utilities Transportation Meal plans Groceries Living expenses

 Using Federal Loans to Pay Rent